btrask/stronglink/INSTALL.md

 Dependencies
 ------------

 Most of the dependencies are included.
-You might need to instal Git to clone the repository, or you can use GitHub's ZIP download.
+You might need to install Git to clone the repository, or you can use GitHub's ZIP download.

 Additional dependencies: